 It can be used as a rinse for your hair after shampooing, and it will boost your hair's body and shine.
 I recommend recycling an old shampoo bottle, then filling it with ½ tablespoon of apple cider vinegar and 1 cup of cold water.
 Pour the solution through your hair after shampooing.
 Do this several times a week for dramatic results.

 3. Natural apple cider vinegar regulates the pH of your skin.

-Dilute apple cider vinegar with two parts water, and spread the concoction over your face with a cotton ball to replace your current toner.
+Dilute it with two parts water, and spread the concoction over your face with a cotton ball to replace your current toner.
 You can do this at night after washing, and in the morning before you apply your moisturizer.
-A dab of apple cider vinegar can also be left on the skin overnight to fade age spots or acne scars.
+A dab of it can also be left on the skin overnight to fade age spots or acne scars.

 It's also a recommended agent for warts.
-For warts, soak a cotton ball in apple cider vinegar, then fasten the cotton ball over the wart with a Band-Aid overnight.
+For warts, soak a cotton ball in ACV, then fasten the cotton ball over the wart with a Band-Aid overnight.
 The skin may swell some as it reacts with the solution.
 However, the wart will fall off.
 Once it falls off, the treatment should be continued for a few more days, to make sure the wart doesn't return.